vaadin/flow-components/README.md

 ## Running ITs of all components

-NOTE: this takes a long while and consumes a lot of resources in your computer
+NOTE: this takes a long while and consumes a lot of resources in your computer, it's better to run tests in the merged repo as it is indicated in the following sections

 - `mvn clean verify -T C2`